fairoznidhi/think-in-a-react-way/README.md

 ```

 ## 4. Create Linting Configuration file manually
-Create a .eslintrc file in the project root and enter the below contents:
+Create a <mark>.eslintrc</mark> file in the project root and enter the below contents:
 ```bash
 {
   "extends": [